cesaramendi/docker-angular/README.md

 ## Build

-Run `docker build . docker-angular:latest` to build the project with Docker.
+Run `docker build . -t docker-angular:latest` to build the project with Docker.

 ## Server